Retail: PCI DSS Compliance

-Organizations with significant retail components are frequent targets of cyber crime, because credit cards are an attractive target.
-To reduce their credit card liability, the financial industry created regulations, the Payment Card Industry Data Security Standard (PCI DSS), for retailers requiring, among other things, that you protect segments of your network from the outside with PCI controls.
+Because credit cards are an attractive target, organizations with significant retail components are frequent targets of cyber crime.
+To reduce their credit card liability, the financial industry created the Payment Card Industry Data Security Standard (PCI DSS), for retailers.
+This requires, among other things, that you protect segments of your network from the outside with PCI controls.
 You need to set up a segmented network, including a card holder data zone, and prove it for compliance.

 Meet PCI DSS compliance with efficiency.

 The Payment Card Industry Data Security Standard (PCI DSS) includes a number of controls that pertain to network architecture, configuration, and operations.
 Your retail network security starts with retail network mapping.
 RedSeal’s unique ability to map your network, calculate potential access, and prioritize risk is well-suited to meeting many PCI DSS requirements, especially those related to firewalling, network segmentation, and penetration testing.

 RedSeal also helps organizations meet the “Business as Usual” best practices in PCI DSS 3.2.
 The BAU guidelines were added to emphasize the need to implement network security controls as ongoing processes, rather than focusing on “just in time” compliance when the annual audit rolls around.
 RedSeal analyzes network infrastructure and risk on a nightly basis.
 This allows an organization to implement continuous monitoring of their segmentation and firewall configuration and effectiveness, with minimal operational overhead.

 RedSeal helps you meet PCI DSS requirements.
 RedSeal supports 38 PCI controls in the following DSS 3.2 requirement sections:

 Current network diagram; firewall and DMZ architecture validation.